-Legionnaires disease is a form of atypical pneumonia which is caused by the bacterium Legionella spp.
-The condition got its name after the outbreak at American Legion convention in Philadelphia, where it was first identified in 1976.
+Legionnaire’s disease is a form of atypical pneumonia, which is caused by the bacterium Legionella spp.
+The condition got its name after the outbreak at the American Legion convention in Philadelphia, where it was first identified in the year 1976.

-The causing microorganism naturally lives in standing waters, but it can colonize air conditioners, hot water tanks, hot tubes, cooling towers, etc. People get infected by inhaling the aerosol, usually in places that have artificial ventilation.
-This microorganism cannot be transmitted from one person to another, which is an important fact because if there are multiple cases of Legionnaires disease, the most reasonable step would be to check water supplies and air conditioners.
+The microorganism that causes this naturally lives in standing waters, but it can colonize air conditioners, hot water tanks, hot tubes, cooling towers, etc. People are infected by inhaling the aerosol, usually in places with artificial ventilation.
+This microorganism is not transmitted from one person to another, so if there is an outbreak of Legionnaires disease the most reasonable step to take would be to check the water supplies and air conditioners.

-Symptoms usually occur after 7 to 10 days of incubation, and the recovery begins 4 to 5 days after the onset of the symptoms.
+Symptoms usually occur after 7 to 10 days of incubation, and the recovery begins 4 to 5 days from the onset of the symptoms.
 Full recovery time takes a couple of months.

 Diagnosis of Legionnaire’s disease can be difficult sometimes because clinical and radiological signs are nonspecific.
-The gold standard is culture diagnosis, but it requires 7 to 10 days to obtain a positive result.
-Because of that, doctors nowadays use a simple urine test that detects Legionella urinary antigen.
-Legionnaires disease is a serious condition and the key to successful recovery is early diagnosis and treatment.
+The gold standard is a culture diagnosis, but it requires 7 to 10 days to obtain a positive result.
+For these reasons, doctors nowadays use a simple urine test that detects Legionella urinary antigen.
+Legionnaire’s disease is a severe condition, and the key to successful recovery is early diagnosis and treatment.

-In the early stages of Legionnaire’s disease, a patient will feel cold, the pale skin pale, and shiver.
-As the condition progresses the body temperature increases, usually going over 40°C. High temperatures leads to exhaustion and severe headaches.
+In the early stages of Legionnaire’s disease, the patient will feel cold, the skin will be pale, and they will have shivers.
+As the condition progresses, the body temperature increases, usually going over 40°C. This increase in temperatures leads to exhaustion and severe headaches.

-The second phase is the opposite, the temperature quickly lowers, they feel warm and sweat profusely.
-After a few hours, the temperature increase/decrease cycle starts over again, but with the right medication these cycles can be successfully interrupted.
+The second phase is the opposite; the temperature quickly lowers, the patient feels warm and will sweat profusely.
+After a few hours, the temperature increase/decrease cycle starts over again, but with the right medication, these cycles can be successfully interrupted.

-This is a common symptom with Legionnaire’s disease, and is related to the rise in body temperature.
+This is a common symptom of Legionnaire’s disease, and it is related to the rise in body temperature.
 These headaches can be unbearable, but once the body temperature starts to go down after 4 or 5 days, the pain gradually decreases.

 More symptoms on next page…